How to choose the best clothes dryer

 For information on energy ratings and how to use them, see our Energy Rating Labels explained article.

 We plotted the average life-cycle cost over 10 years for the top-performing models in each category.
-You’ll need to use a heat pump dryer 383 times every year to make it a better option than a condenser model, and 549 times a year to make it better than a vented dryer.
+You’ll need to use a heat pump clothes dryer 383 times every year to make it a better option than a condenser model, and 549 times a year to make it better than a vented clothes dryer.

 A heat pump dryer will only offer true savings if you’re running it every day.
 This might suit large families or workplaces.
-But, for the typical family, a vented dryer will be the cheapest option to buy and run.
+But, for the typical family, a vented clothes dryer will be the cheapest option to buy and run.

-If your laundry can’t be ducted or ventilated well, then a condenser dryer is likely your most economical choice.
+If your laundry can’t be ducted or ventilated well, then a condenser clothes dryer is likely your most economical choice.

 GUIDE TO THE FIGURE We’ve charted the average 10-year life-cycle costs for the models in each category which perform well enough to earn our recommended tick.
 The intersection of the lines is the number of loads per year required to make heat pump dryers economic with respect to condenser or vented models.
 Results are shown for a 3.5kg load.